 Mickey’s Not So Scary Halloween Party Hours

-Exact details for 2023 have not yet been confirmed, but MNSSHP hours are typically from 7pm until midnight each night.
-In the past, on party days you can enter Magic Kingdom any time after 4pm on the day of a party, ride rides and see any regular park attractions during that time.
-Special characters, Halloween lighting and effects then start at 7pm.
-On party days, Magic Kingdom closes at 6pm for regular guests.
+MNSSHP hours are from 7pm until midnight each night.
+This is when the special events, characters and more will be out.
+As a bonus, however, you enter Magic Kingdom any time after 4pm on the day of a party, ride rides and see any regular park attractions during that time.
+On MNSSHP days, Magic Kingdom closes at 6pm for regular guests.

 Pro Tip: If you want to avoid the crowds getting into MNSSHP, get there around 4:15 pm to avoid the mad rush right at 4.
 After you enter, you’ll get a wristband for the party at the tunnel under the train station, and you can grab a Mickey’s Not So Scary Halloween party map there as well.